zond/god/README.md

 * jsonrpc API
  * Functionality
-  * Export the DHash.[METHODNAME] over jsonrpc as well as gob-rpc
+  * Export the json API over a different type that redirects to the right node!
 * Web interface
  * Functionality
   * Diagnose and understand cluster from web interface